 Fast forward 5 years, and I’ve laid out over 20 published books and countless other projects like PDF guides, newsletters, booklets, catalogs, worksheets, sales pages, brochures, and other text-heavy projects using InDesign.
 And I don’t go near that Convert to Outlines button now :) All this leads up to a very exciting announcement that I’ve been waiting months to share with you.
 It’s been a long time coming and I’m finally getting out of the planning phase and into the actual creating phase, and I’m ready to share it with YOU!

-Head over here to read all about the course + to signup for the waiting list for the next launch!
+Head over here to read all about the InDesign course!

 Have you ever tried to teach yourself a skill and it totally back-fired?
 Have you ever wanted to learn InDesign?
 What types of tools are you most interested in learning about in the software?